LaurenceNairne/aspnet_pluralsight_corefundamentals/README.md

 - Sets up IIS Express integration (not really gone into depth with this as it's apparently useful for creating Intranet apps for users inside a company firewall on Windows - for passing credentials to the Kestrel server)
 - Sets up default logging when building
 - Creates an object that implements the `IConfiguration` interface which can be accessed throughout the app and allows us to retrieve config information via the interface
+- registers some services upfront that we can use before we get to `ConfigureServices` in the `Startup` class.

 ### IConfiguration service
 - Reads information from a few sources: